hpc-carpentry/hpc-carpentry.github.io/pages/Deputy-Director-of-Instructor-Training-job-posting.md

 ## Compensation and Benefits

 This is a remote position and is initially funded for 3 years, with the possibility of extension.
 For US-based candidates, compensation will be $59,500 - $80,750 USD annually, commensurate with experience.
-Outside the US, total compensation may need to adjusted in accordance with legal and financial costs associated with international hiring and contracting for a US-based entity.
+Outside the US, total compensation may need to be adjusted in accordance with legal and financial costs associated with international hiring and contracting for a US-based entity.
 All qualified applicants are highly encouraged to apply, and we will make every effort to be transparent about the impact of costs on potential compensation during the interview process.